hyquoccuong/php-discord-spammer/README.md

 To stop scripts just close those tabs or stop apache in XAMPP Control Panel

 NOTE:
-- Don't use your main account for spamming be cause it will be banned by discord after 1-2 weeks, just create alt accounts(use some temporary email websties for register and active discord account)
+- Don't use your main account for spamming be cause it will be banned by discord after 1-2 weeks, just create alt accounts(use some temporary email websites for register and active discord account)
 - You need to know how to get your user token and channel id from discord for configuration, and user must be invited to that channel